hstenzel/builder-task/README.md

 Developers work with this project through `make`.

-As a developer is iterating over changes, he makes changes, runs make, repeats.
+As a developer is iterating over changes, he updates code, runs make, repeats.
 This target will `docker build` under the covers; as such it has the lowest possible barrier to entry possible, and the target should work on any Docker compatible OS.